Summer Golf Majors 2026: Complete Calendar & Pool Timeline

 Pool Setup Timeline for PGA Championship

-- May 7: Send first reminder.
-Share Valhalla course strategy.
+- April 30: Send first reminder.
+Share Aronimink course strategy.

 Read full PGA Championship setup guide →